About Coast

 Open Communication

 We understand and are respectful of the fact that people need time and space to focus on their work.
 At the same time, we also believe better decisions are made when all members of the team are well informed.
-By being transparent about as much as possible, we make information accessible whenever possible.
-Everyone knows how much runway we have, how investors meetings went, about strategic partnerships, and is included in all hiring decisions.
+We make information accessible whenever possible by being transparent.
+Everyone knows how much runway we have, how investor meetings went, about strategic partnerships and about all hiring decisions.

-In terms of day-to-day communication, a handful of us work together in a shared co-working space in San Francisco (PARISOMA), and the rest of the team is distributed working remotely.
-We recognize that working remotely comes with its own set of challenges, and strive as a team to make this a good experience on all sides.
-We use a combination of Zoom, various collaboration software (e.g. Notion, Google Docs, Github), and messaging on Coast (our own product) to tackle each new project or goal together as a team.
+In terms of day-to-day communication, a handful of us work together in a shared co-working space in San Francisco, and the rest of the team is distributed working remotely.
+We recognize that working remotely comes with its own set of challenges and strive as a team to make this a good experience on all sides.
+We use a combination of Zoom, various collaboration software (i.e., Notion, Google Docs, Github) and messaging on Coast (our own product) to tackle each new project or goal together as a team.

 Our Story